[Last updated December 3, 2024]

 How to get Aid and Attendance approval

 Applicants must gather the necessary documentation to demonstrate they meet these criteria and successfully complete the application, which is over 30 pages long.
-Interested Veterans and their spouses can apply to VA independently, and it may take six months or more for a decision to be returned.
+Interested Veterans and their spouses can apply to VA independently.
+It may take six months or more to receive a decision.
 If they are approved, they will receive retroactive benefits to the first of the month after the claim was opened (when they filed an Intent to File form or submitted the entire application).
-Applicants should note that if VA requests financial, military, or health documentation they did not submit with the application, this will delay their potential approval and, ultimately, receiving the benefits.
+Applicants should note that if VA requests financial, military, or health documentation they did not submit with the application, this will delay their potential approval and, ultimately, receipt of benefits.

 Another method of applying for Aid and Attendance benefits is to utilize a third-party company that has staff with specialized knowledge of the application, its requirements, and necessary documentation for approval.